-Over the years, we’ve had some top-drawer contributors including Alain de Botton, Will Self, Richard Herring, Judith Levine, Luke Rhinehart, Leo Babauta, Mr Money Mustache, Ewan Morrison, Caitlin Doughty, Tom Hodgkinson and many others.
+During the magazine years, we had some top-drawer contributors including Alain de Botton, Will Self, Richard Herring, Judith Levine, Luke Rhinehart, Leo Babauta, Mr Money Mustache, Ewan Morrison, Caitlin Doughty, Tom Hodgkinson and many others.
 We’ve also featured great writing from working stiffs looking for ways to leave it all behind.

-As well as producing various stripes of literature, we like to host ‘escapades’.
-These have included New Escapologist launch parties at famous Glasgow venues The Arches and the CCA; a Zine Fair at the student-occupied Free Hetherington; a night of thought-provoking entertainment with Tom Hodgkinson of The Idler; and an evening of last-minute cabaret at the Edinburgh Festival.
-We also sell our products and host talks at ink-on-paper conventions like Expozine and the London Anarchist Bookfair.
+As well as our printed and online productions, we also like to host ‘escapades’.
+These have included New Escapologist launch parties at famous venues such as The Arches and the CCA in Glasgow; a Zine Fair at the student-occupied Free Hetherington; a night of thought-provoking entertainment with Tom Hodgkinson of The Idler; and an evening of last-minute cabaret at the Edinburgh Festival.
+We also sell our products and host talks at ink-on-paper conventions like Montreal’s Expozine and the London Anarchist Bookfair.

 Escapologist.
 Noun. (pronounced: es’cap·ol’o·gist).
 One who actively seeks to escape the imaginary manacles of modern life: work, debt, government, leisure industries, status and anxiety. – Urban Dictionary.

 Praise for the magazine

 “Entertaining and highly literate reading, even if you’re relatively content with wage slavery.” — Moneysense.

 “Foppish, irresponsible, and very needed” — Pat Kane, Thoughtland.